awslabs/amazon-documentdb-tools/cosmos-db-migration-utility/README.md

-# How to live migrate Azure Cosmos DB for MongoDB API to Amazon DocumentDB (with MongoDB Compatibility)?
+# How to live migrate Azure Cosmos DB API for MongoDB to Amazon DocumentDB (with MongoDB Compatibility)?

 Amazon DocumentDB (with MongoDB compatibility) is a fully-managed database service that is compatible with the MongoDB API.
 The [Amazon DocumentDB Migration Guide](https://docs.aws.amazon.com/documentdb/latest/developerguide/docdb-migration.html#docdb-migration-approaches) outlines three primary approaches for migrating from MongoDB to Amazon DocumentDB: offline, online, and hybrid.
 Although the migration guide refers to MongoDB, the offline migration approach can be used for Azure Cosmos DB as well.
 Of these, you can only leverage the offline approach for migrating Cosmos DB to Amazon DocumentDB but not the online and hybrid migration approaches.

-This readme document explains how you can use the Azure Cosmos DB to Amazon DocumentDB migration utility tool to migrate your [Azure Cosmos DB for MongoDB API](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) (with v3.6 wire protocol) to [Amazon DocumentDB](https://docs.aws.amazon.com/documentdb/latest/developerguide/what-is.html).
+This readme document explains how you can use the Azure Cosmos DB to Amazon DocumentDB migration utility tool to migrate your [Azure Cosmos DB API for MongoDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) (with v3.6 wire protocol) to [Amazon DocumentDB](https://docs.aws.amazon.com/documentdb/latest/developerguide/what-is.html).

 ## Solution overview